dstettler/toys/hs-chat/doc/ref.md

 #### New Handshake (Initiator -> Receiver)
 ```
 HSCv1 new-handshake
+Sender: <sender-id>
 Key: <receiver user id>,<pubkey> # Note that this will be encryptedd
 Hash: <hash of decrypted field>
-Hashver: <version of hashes available to use>
+Hash-Ver: <version of hashes available to use>
-Ciphver: <ciphers available to use>
+Cipher-Ver: <ciphers available to use>
 ```

 #### New Handshake Return (Receiver -> Initiator)